hamza-annane/YouCode/README.md

 ![My Logo](images/youcode.png)

-Welcome to the **YouCode Piscine Prep** roadmap – your structured guide for preparing for the **YouCode SAS**.
-This plan helps you build strong C programming fundamentals through daily tasks and hands-on mini-projects.
+Welcome to the YouCode Piscine Prep Roadmap – my structured guide to preparing for the YouCode SAS.
+This roadmap is designed to help me build strong C programming fundamentals through daily tasks and practical mini-projects.

 > **Journey of preparing for the Piscine.**
 > From basics to mini-projects to mastering C – step by step.